 (2) Hedge accounting method.
 Such transactions are interest-rate swaps, etc., designated to fix the cash flows from loans subject to hedging, and deferred hedge accounting is mainly used.
-And the Practical Solution on the Treatment of Hedge Accounting for Financial Instruments that Reference LIBOR (PITF No. 40 of March 17, 2022) applies to these hedging relationships between the derivatives transactions and hedging items.

 (3) SMBC Trust has derivative transactions classified as level 3, however, the net amount is 0 yen as they are covered with other financial institutions.